eslamfayad/terasic-de10-nano-kit/code-samples/accelerometer/readme.md

 If you need to revert the changes made to the ETH0 interface and return to using DHCP mode, type the command:
 `connmanctl config ethernet_000000000000_cable --ipv4 dhcp`

-#### Remote SSH connection
-Now that you have a static IP, we can switch over to an SSH connection.
-Using an SSH connection will be faster, more secure and allows for file transfer to and from the board.
-This will be useful if you want to change the plot settings (remove one of the axes, add small data points, change the curve, etc.).
-This will also allow you to change the project files on the board after running the sample application.

 ## Step 2: Clone the GitHub/* Repository